Mercury731/RoboBehaviors-and-Finite-State-Machines-Project/README.md

   physical model was a challenging task to solve.
 In the next project, I will try to use Python logger.
 Overall, I really enjoyed working on the project.

+## Code Structure

+Our code is organized around object-oriented principles, with each robot behavior (e.g., pentagon driving, spinning, person following) implemented as a separate Python class and ROS 2 node.
+The finite-state machine (FSM) itself is a class (`BehaviorFSM`) that inherits from `rclpy.node.Node` and manages state transitions, subprocess launching, and sensor/event handling.
+Behaviors are started and stopped as subprocesses, separation between nodes.
+The FSM class hold all state logic, parameters, and ROS publishers/subscribers, making it easy to add new behaviors or modify transitions.

 ## Debugging & Tools

 - RViz Visualizations